-There is also the issue of "deadtime" associated with the relatively high rate of cosmic ray muons on the surface of the MNV, the vast majority of which do not result in a neutron scatter in the TPC.
+Deadtime is an issue because the high rate of cosmic ray muons on the surface of the MNV and the slowness of the NITPC.
 To be clear, there will be no physical deadtime associated with the MNV, we will record data continuously.
-But we will have to veto periods of time during which a background neutron may recoil in the TPC based on information from the MNV, and this will be a period during which true dark matter particles will be wrongly and randomly removed from the data after analysis.
+But we will have to veto periods of time during which a background neutron may recoil in the NITPC based on information from the MNV, and this will be a period during which true dark matter particles from the beam will be wrongly and randomly removed from the data after analysis.